DIVERSITY IN LIVING ORGANISMS

 ➋ The next level of classification is based on whether the differentiated body has special vascular tissues (xylem and phloem) for the transport of water and other substances.

 ➌ Further classification is based on the ability to bear seeds and

 ➍ Further it is classified whether the seeds are naked or enclosed within fruits.

 Q39: Why are Thallophytes called non-embryonic plants?

-Answer: Thallophytes have simple body (thallus) and their gametes are unicellular.
-After fertilization the zygote does not form embryo.
+Answer: Thallophytes have a simple body (thallus) and their gametes are unicellular.
+After fertilisation, the zygote does not form an embryo.
 Therefore these plants are called anon-embryonic plants.

 Q40: Which division among plants has the simplest organisms?

 Q41: What is a thallus?